miurahr/tmpotter/README.md

 TMPotter produces TMX(Translation Memory eXchange) files for OmegaT translation process from your existent translation assets.
-It accepts Bi-Text(Two text file - one is source language and another is translated), PO catalog file and TMX file.
+It accepts Two text file - one is source language and another is translated, and PO catalog file and TMX/XLIFF file.
 You can edit alignment of two sentences or clauses on the TMPotter GUI pane.